ChanceyWang/ChanceyWang.github.io/_pages/about.md

   - Tencent TVP

 # 🎖 Honors and Awards
-- *2023.05*, Leading Technology Achievement Award at the Data Expo, awarded by Internet Association and Guiyang Science & Technology Bureau.
+- *2024.11*, Typical cases of artificial intelligence innovation application of China Internet Security Association were displayed at Wuzhen "Light of the Internet" Expo, awarded by China Internet Security Association.
-- *2023.09*, Beijing Artificial Intelligence Industry Large Model Innovation Application Competition, awarded by Municipal Science & Technology Commission and Zhongguancun Management Committee.
+- *2024.11*, Special cases recommended by Internet Society of China in 2024 for digital transformation of economy and society, awarded by China Internet Association.
-- *2023.12*, The first batch of Tianjin manufacturing high-quality development special fund support projects in 2023, awarded by Tianjin Municipal Bureau of Industry and Information Technology, etc。
+- *2024.07*, "Jinlingguang Cup" China Internet Innovation Competition, awarded by Internet Association.
 - *2024.06*, Annual New Quality Product Strength Case, awarded by Daily Economic News.
 - *2024.06*, Excellent Case of New Digital Services by the Ministry of Industry and Information Technology, awarded by Ministry of Industry and Information Technology.
-- *2024.07*, "Jinlingguang Cup" China Internet Innovation Competition, awarded by Internet Association.
+- *2023.12*, The first batch of Tianjin manufacturing high-quality development special fund support projects in 2023, awarded by Tianjin Municipal Bureau of Industry and Information Technology, etc.
-- *2024.11*, Typical cases of artificial intelligence innovation application of China Internet Security Association were displayed at Wuzhen "Light of the Internet" Expo, awarded by China Internet Security Association.
+- *2023.09*, Beijing Artificial Intelligence Industry Large Model Innovation Application Competition, awarded by Municipal Science & Technology Commission and Zhongguancun Management Committee.
-- *2024.11*, Special cases recommended by Internet Society of China in 2024 for digital transformation of economy and society, awarded by China Internet Association.
+- *2023.05*, Leading Technology Achievement Award at the Data Expo, awarded by Internet Association and Guiyang Science & Technology Bureau.

 # 💻 Professional Experience
 - *2011 - 2015*, Infrastructure Manager of Qihoo 360